ibm-cloud-docs/apps/tutorials/tutorial_byoc_kube.md

 This process provisions a service instance, creates a resource key (credentials), and binds it to your app.
 For more information, see [Adding a service to your app](/docs/apps?topic=creating-apps-add-resource).

-After you add a service to your app, you must copy the credentials for the service to your deployment environment.
-For more information, see [Adding credentials to your Kubernetes environment](/docs/apps?topic=creating-apps-add-credentials-kube).
+After you add a service to your app, you must [copy the credentials for the service to your deployment environment](/docs/apps?topic=creating-apps-credentials_overview).

 ## Preparing your app for deployment
 {: #deploy-byoc-kube}